joystacktrek/fullstack-starter-kit-01/Nodejs.md

 PORT=3000
 ```

-With this setup, the `MESSAGE` environment variable will be set to "Hello from .env!", which will be the response to requests to the root URL.
+With this setup, the `MESSAGE` environment variable will be set to "Hello from Im from ENV!", which will be the response to requests to the root URL.
 The `PORT` environment variable will also be set to 3000, which will be the port that the server listens on (unless the `PORT` environment variable is already set to a different value).

 ## Connect your database